 and the alliance enters a qualitatively new stage, Russia “with one foot

-At that moment, the European SM And in unison repeated that Russia was ready
+At that moment, the European CMs repeated in unison that Russia was ready

-join the North Atlantic Alliance, and they quoted V. Putin,
+join the North Atlantic Alliance, and V. Putin was quoted as saying,

-who did not rule out such a possibility even before his election as president.
+did not exclude such a possibility even before his election as president.

-However, already in the fall of 2002, NATO, despite the objections of Russia,
+However, already in the fall of 2002, NATO, despite Russia’s objections

 relations between Moscow and the North Atlantic Alliance have become rapidly